August 27th, 2010

 Contrary to Prince’s analysis, though, while it’s debatable whether or not the Internet is hip anymore, it’s not necessarily “over.”
 In fact, the amount of time people spend consuming media online is only increasing.
 And, according to a study conducted by the Kaiser Foundation which was reported in The New York Times, young people in the United States are consuming an eye-popping seven and a half hours of electronic media a day—basically every waking minute outside of school—which actually increases when one considers the layers of media involved in multitasking (for example, surfing the Web while listening to music), pushing the figure up to eleven hours of media consumption a day.
 According to Donald F. Roberts, one of the study’s authors who was quoted in the Times, “In the second report, I remember writing a paragraph saying we’ve hit a ceiling on media use, since there just aren’t enough hours in the day to increase the time children spend on media.
 But now it’s up an hour.”

 One reason why it’s possible to spend that much time consuming media, is that there is now an effectively unlimited amount of instantaneously available, free media through which one may consume twenty-four hours a day as well as the devices through which one can execute this consumption.
-It becomes plausible to just sit and consume all day, popping from one “interesting” thing to another “interesting” thing to another—all of them different and equally “interesting.”
-For instance, while I don’t remember the actual circumstances in which I read the article about Prince, I’m picturing a typical scenario in which it would have been crammed-in amongst thirty other news items and a half-dozen advertisements on a Web page, which is itself nestled-in amongst four other tabs on my browser–all of which contain other “interesting” media.
-No matter what the actual circumstances, though, I almost instantaneously forgot about it in my rush to continue consuming other “interesting” media until, several days later, I overheard some other people referencing his comments and coming to the conclusion that Prince himself was “interesting.”
+It becomes plausible to just sit and consume all day, popping from one interesting thing to another interesting thing to another—all of them different and equally interesting.
+For instance, while I don’t remember the actual circumstances in which I read the article about Prince, I’m picturing a typical scenario in which it would have been crammed-in amongst thirty other news items and a half-dozen advertisements on a Web page, which is itself nestled-in amongst four other tabs on my browser–all of which contain other interesting media.
+No matter what the actual circumstances, though, I almost instantaneously forgot about it in my rush to continue consuming other interesting media.

 …at a certain point everything becomes noise.
 I find it increasingly difficult for movies to have a lasting emotional resonance, the way they did when I first started watching.
 You would see something and it would live with you forever and could change the way you thought about things.
 There seems to be this shift where now it is just about consuming them.
 Even the movies that people say they love for the most part they forget the next day.